aki5/containet/README.md

 computing, in a way this is an attempt to make the network addressing not only trivially configurable, but completely programmable.

-Currently, containet consists of two programs, containet and swtch.
+Currently, Containet consists of two programs, containode and containet.

-## Containet
+## Containode

-Containet has the following command line options
+Containode has the following command line options

 ```
--s path/to/containet-swtch.sock
+-s path/to/containet.sock
 	domain socket to post our tun/tap interface file descriptor into, for
 	packet forwarding between containers.
 -4 ip4addr/mask